 CGST Section 17(5((h) | Inputs used in goods that were lost, destroyed, stolen, etc. | At the time of filing the regular returns, about the month in which such free samples were given out. |

-CGST Section 17(5)(h) | Inputs used in goods that were given out as free samples | While filing form REG-16 under various situations explained in detail in our article on the cancellation of GST registration or through ITC-03 while opting for a composition scheme. |
+CGST Section 17(5)(h) | Inputs used in goods that were given out as free samples | When submitting form REG-16 in the numerous circumstances covered in detail in our article on canceling a GST registration, or when choosing a composition scheme and using ITC-03. |

 Calculation of ITC under various rules